claranet/terraform-datadog-monitors/database/elasticsearch/README.md

 Creates DataDog monitors with the following checks:

 - Elasticsearch average index flushing to disk latency
+- Elasticsearch average indexing time by document
+- Elasticsearch average Old-generation garbage collections latency
+- Elasticsearch average search fetch latency
+- Elasticsearch average search query latency
+- Elasticsearch average Young-generation garbage collections latency
+- Elasticsearch change alert on the average time spent by tasks in the queue
 - Elasticsearch change alert on the number of currently active queries
+- Elasticsearch change alert on the number of query cache evictions
 - Elasticsearch change alert on the number of request cache evictions
+- Elasticsearch change alert on the number of search fetches currently running
+- Elasticsearch change alert on the total number of evictions from the fielddata cache
 - ElasticSearch Cluster has unassigned shards
+- ElasticSearch Cluster is initializing shards
+- ElasticSearch Cluster is relocating shards
+- ElasticSearch Cluster status not green
 - ElasticSearch does not respond
+- ElasticSearch free space < 10%
+- Elasticsearch JVM HEAP memory usage
 - Elasticsearch JVM memory Old usage
-- Elasticsearch average Old-generation garbage collections latency
+- Elasticsearch JVM memory Young usage
-- Elasticsearch change alert on the average time spent by tasks in the queue
-- Elasticsearch change alert on the number of search fetches currently running
-- ElasticSearch Cluster status not green
-- ElasticSearch free space < 10%
 - Elasticsearch number of current open HTTP connections anomaly detected

 ## Inputs